Jaisuntbiji/Rule-Engine-with-AST/README.md

 ## Setup Database

-Step 1 : (only Install system does not conation sql)
+Step 1 : (only Install system does not contain Mysql)

 Install Mysql,Before you can use the MySQL command line, ensure that MySQL Server is installed on your system.